 See Figure 3-30 for the Tone Parameters setting interface.
-By default, there are three pieces of tone parameters on the gateway.
-Click Add New to add tone parameters manually, see Figure 3-31.
+At most three pieces of tone parameters are allowed to set.
+By default, there are already three pieces of tone parameters on the gateway which you can modify or delete according to your actual requirement.